LackOfMorals/queryAPIBenchmarks/README.md

 ## Tests

+### Managed transaction tetsts

-The current set of tests execute a single Cypher statement as a _managed transaction_.
+Managed transactions are better suited for when multiple Cypher statements must be executed together to achieve an outcome.
+The following set of tests execute a single Cypher statement as a _managed transaction_ where the workflow is:-

-- Obtain a transaction ID
+1. Obtain a transaction ID
-- Using the transaction ID, execute the Cypher statement
+2. Using the transaction ID, execute the Cypher statement
-- Commit the transaction
+3. Commit the transaction

-_Note:_ Managed transactions are better suited for when multiple Cypher statements must be executed together to achieve an outcome.
-The Query API also supports unmanaged transactions for single Cypher statements.
-These are still executed as a transaction with the Query API managing them.

-### Sync
+- Sync
   Repeatedly sends the Cypher statements one by one in a sequential fashion to Neo4j system with a new network connection being used for each.
 The slowest performing test.

-### SyncSessions
+- SyncSessions
   The difference between this test and the Sync one is with the network connection.
 SyncSessions re-uses the same network connection which elminates the overheard of establishing a connection for each test cycle.
 This should be quicker than Sync, particulary with a larger number of test runs.

-### Threads
+- Threads
   Uses a new connection for each test run but does many at the sametime using Python threads.
 The max number at once is determined by the MAX_WORKER environment variable which is set at 4.
 Should be quicker than SyncSessions.

-### ThreadsSessions
+- ThreadsSessions
   Combines the use of Threads and SyncSessions in a single test.
 Number of threads is set by the MAX_WORKER environment.
 Depending on circumstances, this can give the highest number of transactions per second.

+### Implicit transaction tests

+These are similar to the Managed transaction tests but they use implicit transations where a single Cypher statement is sent to the Query API.
+The Query API still executes this in a transaction which it manages.

+- SyncImplicit
+- SyncSessionsImplicit
+- ThreadsImplicit
+- ThreadsSessionsImplicit

 ## FAQS